fathan0x1/getsubd/README.md

 # getsubd
 "getsubd" is a tool to discover subdomains from domain.
-This tool is made with python3 and use IndoXploit's API to get the subdomains list.
+This tool is made with python3 and use sonar.omnisint.io API to get the subdomains list.

 <p align="center">
 <img src="https://raw.githubusercontent.com/fathan0x1/getsubd/master/screenshot.png" width=450>